Yue-Chen-YC/reading-log/_posts/2025-07-01-classifier-model2.md

 Their use of the Wilcoxon rank-sum test for both fixation data and model prediction due to abnormal distribution for the two samples for fixation data (one with a classifier and one without a classifier), shouldn't we log-transform the fixation duration?
+- These fixation durations are indeed (likely) not normally distributed.
+For analysis, the authors should consider the following.
+First, (a) do they want to conduct a simple test for differences in means, or (b) do they want to fit a regression model to possibly incorporate other predictors and/or random effects into the model?
+It seems they went with (a).
+In that case, because they are analyzing continuous data, they are choosing between a t-test and a Wilcoxon test.
+T-tests are appropriate only for normally distributed data, but the Wilcoxon test (which is non-parametric) is appropriate for non-normally distributed data as well.
+If they had gone with (b), which is the current expectation in most top psycholinguistic journals, then they may have considered transforming the fixation times in order to (i) have a continuous, unbounded response variable and/or (ii) ensure normality of the residuals, but that non-normality of a continuous response variable is not in-and-of-itself a problem.
+So in short, the test the authors used was appropriate given properties of the data, but these days journals do expect regression models rather than simple tests for a difference in means, like the Wilcoxon test.
+I am also surprised that they put so much emphasis on the "reduced by 20.632%", which is the likelihood of type M error in under-powered studies is quite high, so it's likely that this result is an overestimate of the true effect.

 ## Background
 - Recent research suggests that classifiers can facilitate the understanding of subsequent nouns.